-Termination from the Nursing Program without return/reapplication option is based upon any one of the following:
+Termination from the Nursing Program with the possibility of reentry or re-application to the Nursing Program is based upon any one of the following:

-- Two Ds, two Fs, or two Ws (withdrawal with failing grades or a score less than 75% on the clinical evaluation tool at the time the student withdraws) for academic or other reasons (including illness or other emergencies) or any combination thereof, as final grades in NRS 108, NRS 155, NRS 104, NRS 105, NRS 188, NRS 201, or NRS 202. - 2.
-Cheating
+1. Two Ds, two Fs, or two Ws for academic or other reasons (including illness or other emergencies) or any combination thereof, as final grades in Block I, II, III, or IV.

+2. Cheating